Netflix/sureal/README.md

 ## Install through `pip`

-SUREAL is now available on [PyPI](https://pypi.org/project/sureal/), and can be install through:
+SUREAL is now available on [PyPI](https://pypi.org/project/sureal/), and can be installed through:
 ```
 pip install sureal
 ```